sofa-framework/doc/15_Using_SOFA/05_Lexicography.md

 DataField refers to a Data

 ## Link
 Link corresponds to connection created between Data instances of two different Components.
-One Data may be link to one or several other Data (respectively called a SingleLink and a MultiLink).
+One Data may be linked to one or several other Data (respectively called a SingleLink and a MultiLink).
 The network of interconnected Data objects defines a Data dependency graph, superimposed on the Scene graph.